-Eleanor Jones Harvey details Humboldt’s influence on Church in her book Alexander von Humboldt and the United States: Art, Nature, and Culture.
+Eleanor Jones Harvey details Humboldt’s influence on Church in her book her book, Alexander von Humboldt and the United States: Art, Nature, and Culture.
 Excerpts from the chapter “Embodying Cosmos: Frederic Edwin Church” have been edited for space.

 By 1847, Humboldt was ready to release his second volume of Cosmos, which meant that in the United States, his English-speaking audience frequently absorbed both authorized volumes at once.
 The second volume brought together elements of history, philosophy, and religion in the service of a “poetic description of nature.”
 Those descriptions, Humboldt noted, were a shared trait among all civilizations around the globe and across time.
 The second section of the book comprised an extended discourse chronicling the history of human attitudes toward nature, from the ancient Greeks to the modern era.

 This second volume of Cosmos provided a template for American landscape painters to take inspiration in the scientific and poetic facets of their subjects and invest their works with a dual love of science and art.
 Humboldt did not privilege any specific country’s landscape: his was a call to all human beings to open their eyes to the natural world and see nature for both its scientific and aesthetic appeal.